apioo/fusio/doc/development/schema.rst

         }
     }

-If you run the ``deploy`` command Fusio will generate a JSON Schema based on the provided annotations.
+If you run the ``deploy`` command Fusio will generate a TypeSchema based on the provided annotations.
 Fusio uses the `PSX Schema`_ library, please take a look at project for more information about available annotations.